manikandanJ1979/TechM-Assessment/README.md

 # TechM-Assessment
-Progress bar with independent controls by select
+Progress bar with independent controls by select.
+The assessement is completed.